polyglotAGI/prompt.md/README.md

             Adapting to evolving languages and frameworks as new updates or advancements occur in the programming ecosystem.
         Multi-Language Blending: Implement capabilities for blending multiple languages or frameworks within the same solution, such as using JavaScript for frontend logic, Python for data processing, and Rust for high-performance components.
     Contextual Adaptation:
-        PolyglotAI must dynamically adapt based on problem context, selecting languages that are best suited for specific domains (e.g., scientific computation, web development, and all time based systems).
+        PolyglotAI dynamically adapts based on problem context, selecting languages that are best suited for specific domains (e.g., scientific computation, web development, and all time based systems).
         Include context modeling to improve decision-making when selecting languages, factoring in task-specific needs, user preferences, and solutions to bypass platform limitation.

 Dynamic Adaptation and Recursive Learning